If there’s an issue you feel strongly about that affects your child’s schooling, there are ways you can make your voice heard locally or nationally.

 Each Wales constituency is represented by one AM, then each of five regions in Wales by a further four AMs.
 So each Welsh citizen has five AMs representing them.
 Education is a “devolved” matter – that means that control of it has been passed by the UK government in Westminster to the Welsh Assembly in Cardiff.
 The Assembly controls things like the curriculum, additional learning provision, teaching standards and so on, and how the budget for education is divided across schools and other educational providers in Wales.
 The amount of money the Assembly has to spend on education is set by Westminster, though, so you would need to write to your MP rather than AM if you wanted to make a point about the overall levels of education funding in Wales.

 Most MPs also hold regular “surgeries” where they deal with their constituents’ problems.
 It may be worth going along to one, especially if you have a pressing issue.
-You can find out about surgery times, dates and locations on MPs’ websites – check the Directory of MPs.
+You can find out about surgery times, dates and locations on MPs’ websites.

 You can also write to the relevant Secretary of State and Ministers for a policy area.
 For education, these are currently:

-- The Rt.
-Hon Justine Greening, Secretary of State for Education – overall responsibility for education policy
+- Rt Hon Gavin Williamson CBE, Secretary of State for Education – overall responsibility for education policy

-- Robert Goodwill MP – Minister of State for Children and Families - concerned with issues including SEN, childcare, early learning, school food/healthy schools.
+- Vicky Ford MP – Minister of State for Children and Families - concerned with issues including SEN, childcare, early learning, school food/healthy schools

-Kirsty Williams AM – Cabinet Secretary for Education, Welsh Assembly.
+- Jeremy Miles MS – Cabinet Secretary for Education, Welsh Assembly

 Having your say in your local paper